ashgkwd/college-practs/README.md

 ===============

 This is awesome collection of programs which are generally asked in college practicals.
 Programs are categorized as per subject.
-Basic reference for subject naming is based on Mumbai University's Syllabus.
+Primary reference for subject naming is Mumbai University's Syllabus.

 Contribute